PowerOpen Environment: Overview

 The POE contains API and ABI specifications.
 The presence of the ABI specification in the POE distinguishes it from other open systems such as POSIX and XPG4, since it allows platform-independent binary compatibility, which is otherwise typically limited to particular hardware.
 Derived from AIX, the POE conforms to industry open standards including POSIX, XPG4, and Motif.

 The POE is hardware bus independent.
 System implementations can range from laptop computers to supercomputers.
 It requires a multi-user, multitasking operating system.
 It provides networking support, an X Window System extension, a Macintosh Application Services extension, and Motif.

+Macintosh Application Services (MAS) was an Apple software product intended to run existing Mac applications alongside other applications in the X environment, including those written for the 680x0 architecture.
+Also supporting Mac applications that had been ported to PowerPC, MAS was described as "Apple's key contribution to the PowerOpen alliance" and was demonstrated running Mac applications including a QuickTime movie on three different workstation platforms.
+It was an optional component in the PowerOpen architecture.